pratidan2925/DevOps-AWS-Interview-Questions/Jenkins/JenkinsREADME.md

 **1. What is Jenkins ?**

-What: An open-source automation server.
+Jenkins is an open-source automation server used to build, test, and deploy software.

 Purpose: Facilitates continuous integration (CI) and continuous delivery (CD) of software.